road-cycling/1dolphons/README.md

 Nate:

 To-Do:
-Group Messaging
-*Connect all screens when buttons are pressed (Welcome Page should do this- make sure all other pages that need it have it)
+-*Connect all screens when buttons are pressed (Welcome Page should do this- make sure all other pages that need it have it)

 Because we used noSQL some things are harder to do.
 The point of noSQL is to